apache/nuttx-apps/graphics/traveler/tools/tcledit/README.txt

 Build instuctions
 =================

+  The Traveler is based on a world file (.wld).
+The most important component of the file are a set of plane list files (.pll).
+There are three: One for each of the X, Y, and Z planes.

-  tcledit is a world editor for the traveler.
+  tcledit is a world file editor for the Traveler.
 You should be able to build it under Linux or Cygwin.
 It needs X11 and Tcl/Tk.

   At the time of 'make', you must have a valid Traveler configuration instantiated in the NuttX directory.
 This is because the build will depend on certain